 User Sentiment

-• Boasts high ratings: 4.8 stars on the Apple App Store and 4.7 on Google Play, both with over 1million downloads.
+- Boasts strong ratings: 4.7 stars on the Apple App Store (based on 890,000+ reviews) and 4.7 on Google Play, with millions of downloads across both platforms.

 Safety and Buyer Protection